 Limited Access expires 3 months after approval.
 General Access can have access for up to 2 years, but each 120 hours allocation expires in 6 months if not used.

 If you applied with a Limited Use (or our previous proposal types: Standard or Rapid), then you will need to apply with a new proposal.
 If you have a General Access (or our previous proposal type: Programmatic), then you will need to submit an Allocation Renewal.
+With a General Access proposal, you can pre-apply for more time after you have used 60% of your allocated hours (72 hours) by submitting an Allocation Renewal early.

 There is a limit of 2 users visiting on-site.
 Special arrangements can be made, contact your PNCC SPOC.